input-leap/wiki-prs/wiki/Building-on-Windows.md

 - navigate to the Input Leap folder
 - invoke `clean_build.bat`

-If everything went well you should now have a working `barrier.exe` inside `build/bin/Debug`.
+If everything went well you should now have a working `input-leap.exe` inside `build/bin/Debug`.
 I don't know whether a release build built this way is deployable.

 ## Customization